Riemannian optimal identification method for linear systems with symmetric positive-definite matrix: Numerical Simulations

 In this section, we demonstrate the effectiveness of the proposed method.
 To this end, we evaluate the identified systems using various indices, in addition to the value of the objective function in Problems 1, 2, and 3, to prevent overfitting to noisy data.
 Note that, in the simulations, we used MOESP \cite{verhaegen1992subspace} as the subspace method for step 1 in Algorithm \ref{algorithm2}.
 This was implemented in the {\it system identification toolbox} of MATLAB.
 Hence, we can easily implement Algorithm 2.

-We assume that the true system is given by the RC electrical network system \cite{dorfler2018electrical, vandenberghe1997optimal} represented as the undirected graph $\mathcal{G}=\{ \{1,2,\ldots, n\}, \mathcal{E} \}$, which is composed of $n$ nodes and the set $\mathcal{E}$ of $k$ undirected edges.
-The system is described by
+We consider identification problems of the RC electrical network system \cite{dorfler2018electrical, vandenberghe1997optimal} represented as the undirected graph $\mathcal{G}=\{ \{1,2,\ldots, n\}, \mathcal{E} \}$, which is composed of $n$ nodes and the set $\mathcal{E}$ of $k$ undirected edges.
+A mathematical model of the system is described by

 Table \ref{table_parameter} explains the parameters of system \eqref{true}.
-Here, $\mathcal{L}_{\rm res}:= \mathcal{B}R_{\rm res}^{-1}\mathcal{B}^T$ is a symmetric positive semi-definite matrix, $\mathcal{B}\in {\bf R}^{n\times k}$ is the incidence matrix of $\mathcal{G}$, and $R_{\rm res}\in {\rm Diag}_+(n)$ is the resistance matrix.
+Here, $\mathcal{L}_{\rm res}:= \mathcal{B}R_{\rm res}^{-1}\mathcal{B}^{\top}$ is a symmetric positive semi-definite matrix, $\mathcal{B}\in {\bf R}^{n\times k}$ is the incidence matrix of $\mathcal{G}$, and $R_{\rm res}\in {\rm Diag}_+(n)$ is the resistance matrix.
 The incidence matrix $\mathcal{B}=(\mathcal{B}_{ij})\in {\bf R}^{n\times k}$ is defined by